bubroz/clipscribe/README.md

 ## Status

 Personal alpha.
 One user.
-Built it for my government video → X workflow, now using it daily.
+Built for video monitoring workflow, using daily.

-Validated on FoxNews content.
+Validated on news content.
 Works reliably.
 Has some rough edges (memory leak workaround, Grok flakiness) but functional.

 Not taking other users.
 Might never be a product.
 Might stay a personal tool.
 We'll see.